hawni/Fall2023-MBT7/README.md

 ### Task Submission :
 * Provide an Explanation of Code Functionality.
-* if You Identify any Issues within the Code, You Should Possess the Ability to Rectify Them.
+* Comment Your Corrections and What You Understand within Code
 * Identify and Research any Libraries that have been Included in the Codebase.
-* Comment Your Corrections within Code
+* if You Identify any Issues within the Code, You Should Possess the Ability to Rectify Them.